lanmisoft/IP-Changer/README.md

 # IP-Changer
-Administration tool for remote IP address change within domain.
+Administration tool for remote IP address change within domain network.

 Program is developed for completing a huge task(still in progress) within my company where my department has to change hundreds of production PC-s IP configurations (IP, MASK, GATEWAY, DNS) along with other networking tasks.